Austria Property buying advice:

 Austria Property Buying Advice

 These are controlled by law.
 It will typically cost you up to 3% plus 20% vat.
-Properties costing less than 40,000 euros the fees are 4% + vat.
+This is a Austrian government regulated fee.
+For properties costing less than 40,000 euros the fees are 4% + vat.
 Our property buying advice: Sometimes you can negotiate a fee, if the property is a very high value.
-Both the seller and the buyer pay a fee.
+In Austria, both the seller and the buyer pay a fee of 3% + vat.

 Austria Property Buying Advice